MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-operational-visibility.md

 ![Query Results.](media/QueryResult.png)

-### Use case #2 : A customer representative wants to view availability from Products.
+### Use case #2: A customer representative wants to view availability from Products.

 1. Go to the **sitemap** under **Demand planning** and select **Products**.
 2. Select the product and select **View**.
 3. On the upper menu bar, select **View Availability**.
-4. This will open the same query screen with the **Organization ID** and **Product ID** auto populated. **Organization ID** will be auto populated with dataverse organization id for Dynamics 365 Intelligent Order Management and **Company Id** needs to be entered in **Organization ID** when dual write is enabled with Dynamics 365 Finance and Operations.
+4. This will open the same query screen with the **Organization ID** and **Product ID** auto populated. **Organization ID** will be auto populated with Dataverse organization id for Dynamics 365 Intelligent Order Management and **Company ID** must be entered in **Organization ID** when dual-write is enabled with Dynamics 365 Finance and Operations.
 5. Enter the below mandatory fields:
     1. **Site ID**
     1. **Location ID**.
 Please use the **Warehouse ID** here associated with a store or warehouse.